 Design the workflow so auditability survives the AI layer

-If AI is used anywhere in the chain, keep the same traceability discipline.
+If AI is used anywhere in the chain, keep the same audit trail discipline.

 Record where the input material came from, what structured fields or source sets were in scope, which human reviewer checked the result, and how the approved output fed the draft.
 When a recommendation or conclusion matters, the team should still be able to move back to the evidence that supports it.